ghowland/sireus/README.md

 At this point if we were naming things differently, it would become hard to scale what all the different conditions are.

 This still has issues in that you can have more than 2 conditions.
-For this, consider using Synethic Variables to create a combination of values so that you can test them as a boolean.
-In this way as you grow in variables, you can reduce them into Synethetic Variables to keep the Action evaluation logic simpler, and the names easier to read and understand, even as the number of actions continues to increase.
+For this, consider using Synthethic Variables to create a combination of values so that you can test them as a boolean.
+In this way as you grow in variables, you can reduce them into Synthethic Variables to keep the Action evaluation logic simpler, and the names easier to read and understand, even as the number of actions continues to increase.

 ## Sireus Portrait